Adeebahmed333/FlightsAndSearchService/README.md

 - Once you have done all the above specified steps go to `src` folder from your `Terminal` and execute `npx sequelize db:create`.

+## Database Design

+- Airplane Table.
+- flight.
+- Airport.
+- city.

+- A flights belong to an airplane but a airplane can be used in many flights.
+- A city has many airports but one airport belongs to a city.
+- One airport can have many flights, but flights belong to one airport.

+## Flights table

+- id - unique id for identifying flights.